poiu-de/poiu-de.github.io/site/content/coat/user_guide/05_example_config.md

 ### Generation at runtime

-The generated config class provides a method `writeExampleConfig(java.io.Writer)` that allows generating the very same example config at runtime.
+The generated builder class provides a static method `writeExampleConfig(java.io.Writer)` that allows generating the very same example config at runtime.
 This is helpful in cases when the example config should only be generated on a users demand.